Skip to main content

 OPPORTUNITY GRANTS

-The Verto Opportunity Grant is available to students demonstrating financial need and academic achievement in high school.
-This award can reduce the out of pocket cost of the Verto Experience by as much as $14,000.
+The Verto Opportunity Grant is available to students with demonstrated financial need and academic achievement in high school.
+This reward reduces the out-of-pocket cost by up to $15,000.

-Dependents of Verto Partner Employees are eligible for a $9,500 scholarship award towards their Verto Abroad Experience at any location for the Fall 2024 semester.
+Dependents of Verto Partner Employees are eligible for a $9,500 scholarship award towards their Verto Abroad Experience at any location for the Fall 2025 semester.
+Recipients of the Verto Partner Employee Dependent Scholarship must submit their Verto enrollment deposit within two weeks of award receipt in order to accept the scholarship.

 *Limited scholarships available